Aln-J/Simples/README.md

 ## Simples
-> A simple website for simple recipes
+> A simple website for simple recipes.